Information for Prospective Postdocs

 - To prospective postdocs:

-We are looking for a postdoctoral researcher in the area of machine learning and/or RF circuits.
+We are looking for a postdoctoral researcher in the area of RF circuits.
+The term length is 12 months (could be renewable).
+The salary is negotiable.

-- Collaborate on research to advance the science and technology of machine learning applied on RF circuit design and synthesis.
+- Collaborate on research on RF circuit design and synthesis.

 - Influence the progress of relevant research communities by producing high-quality publications.